-- Tuition Assistance letters will be emailed to current families and new siblings on March 5, 2018, and mailed to new families with admission decision letters on March 14, 2018.
+- Tuition Assistance letters will be emailed to current families and new siblings on March 4, 2019, and emailed to new families with admission decision letters on March 21, 2019.

 Awards are decided anonymously by a committee comprised of finance professionals and community members.
 Awards are based solely upon a family’s financial resources.